ranpatil-tibco/flogo-enterprise-hub/samples/VSCode_Extension/Connectors/Messaging/Kafka/Basic-producer-consumer-flow/readme.md

 ## Create Kafka Application

-1. Install TIBCO Flogo Extention for Visual Studio Code and Create new flogo app in it.
+1. Install TIBCO Flogo Extension for Visual Studio Code and Create new flogo app in it.

 2. In the newly created Flogo app, go to CONNECTIONS > Create Connection > Apache Kafka Client Configuration..